navara99/final-project/plan/user-stories.md

 ### To do

-* Organization page can see fair hosted and participated fairs
 * My organization design (Yagnesh)
   * 2nd row 50% 50%
   * show all details of the organization on first row
-* Deployment?
 * Title name, logo (Siu)
 * Only show the upcoming fair on organisations (Thar)
 * Take out the details button for job on organisations page